fbpx

 One of the most important things you’ll learn in school are the culinary terms.
 Both the technical vocab and cultural jargon of the culinary world are important to know if you intend to work in a professional kitchen (or if you’ve been watching The Bear and just want to follow the dialogue!)
 If you want to keep up with the pros, here are some culinary terms and phrases you should know:

-1. Mise en place.
 We’ve said it before, and we’ll say it a thousand times: this is possibly the most important culinary term there is.
 A French phrase meaning “everything in its place,” mise en place refers to the key step of culinary prep work – gathering, washing, trimming, and chopping your ingredients and setting them out for yourself before beginning any actual cookery.
-Culinary school students become quickly acquainted with the task of preparing mise en place (often casually referred to as “mise-ing”) and learn to appreciate its effect on workflow and efficiency just as quickly.
+Our culinary school in Salt Lake City students become quickly acquainted with the task of preparing mise en place (often casually referred to as “mise-ing”) and learn to appreciate its effect on workflow and efficiency just as quickly.

 Bonus: for your own sake and the sake of the pastry chefs we love, we can’t finish this article without giving you one last vocab term: macaron.
 These dainty, delicious French cookies are extremely popular at the moment, but every time you call them “macaroons,” a pastry chef sheds a tear.